AhmedAbogameel/media_cache_manager/README.md

   }
 )
 ```
+> Note:
-> Note: you have to save your files passwords somewhere safe
+> * You have to save your files passwords somewhere safe
-> plugin is not caching your files passwords
+> plugin is not caching your files passwords.
+>
+>
+> * If plugin could not decrypt file with given password
+> file will start downloading again.

 ---